wanunulab/ioniq/docs/install_beginner.rst

 First, you need to create an account by following the instructions on `GitHub <https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github>`_.

-Now, open the repository link: `Ioniq Repository <https://github.com/wanunulab/ioniq>`_, click on the green **"Code"** button, and download the ZIP file.
+Now, open the repository link: `Ionique Repository <https://github.com/wanunulab/ionique>`_, click on the green **"Code"** button, and download the ZIP file.
 Unzip it.

 Move the folder to the desired location on your computer.